Yvonne writes a lot of non-fiction, holding a MA in Creative Writing. She writes on a variety of topics, including parenting.

 You will need a minimum of 6 people to play this game.
-So far, children and teenagers from 10 to 15 have played it and enjoyed themselves.
+So far, children and teenagers from 10-to-15 years have played it and enjoyed themselves.
 Older teens and adults could join in too.
 If younger siblings want to join in you would need to adapt the rules a little.

 To have fun you don’t need fancy equipment.
 You could use Nerf or water guns if you want, but actually the game works far better without.